gauravchakrabarty/gauravchakrabarty.github.io/index.md

 ### Career Snapshot
 * Three years and 6 months of overall experience in Software Development, Geospatial Technology, Research and Training, Content Development, writing Technical Documents and Training Materials.

+* Knowledge of Data Analysis using Python and SQL

 * Knowledge of programming languages like C, C++, C#.NET, VB.NET, and RDBMS software like MS Access, Oracle, PostgreSQL, and MS-SQL Server.